ajakaja/ajakaja.github.io/_posts/2018-08-06-oriented-area.md

 ## 3

-As I'vementioned, the Wikipedia article on [polygons](https://en.wikipedia.org/wiki/Polygon) sources formula (5) from *Computation of Areas of Oriented Figures* by A.M.
+As mentioned, the Wikipedia article on [polygons](https://en.wikipedia.org/wiki/Polygon) sources formula (5) from *Computation of Areas of Oriented Figures* by A.M.
 Lopshits, published 1959.
 It turns out some other people have chased that link and also cited this text, but I could not get my hands on a .pdf version, so I got it from the university library.

 If you are curious what it contains, here's an outline.
 The short version is: not much.
 I wanted more formulas and ideas in the vein of (5), but much deeper.
 Turns out, though, that's it's a mostly pedagogical text that reaches that formula as its final result after spending 40 pages on the concept of oriented area and related (elementary) geometric proofs.